ajourneythroughdatascience/deep-dives/computer-science/destructuring-in-javascript/destructuring-in-javascript.md

 ---

 # What is destructuring?
-Simply put, destructuring, also called matching, is a syntactic construct introduced in [ES6 (*ECMAScript 2015*)](http://es6-features.org/#Constants), that lets us deconstruct structures, assigning the nested components to variables in one single line of code.
+Simply put, destructuring, also called matching, is a syntactic construct introduced in [ES6 (*ECMAScript 2015*)](http://es6-features.org/#Constants) that lets us deconstruct structures, assigning the nested components to variables in one single line of code.

 We can see destructuring as a two-step process:
 1. Destructuring the structure
 2. Assigning the resulting components to variables

-This might sound really simple, but it's actually an extremely powerful feature.
+This might sound simple, but it's an extremely powerful feature.
 Let us understand why.

-Let us imagine we have an object with multiple key-value pairs, and some of the values are arrays.
-We want to take that object, go for some of the values that have array structures, and assign a variable for each element inside these arrays.
+Let us imagine we have an object with multiple key-value pairs, and some values are arrays.
+We want to take that object, go for some of the values with array structures, and assign a variable for each element inside these arrays.

 Previous to ES6, this was possible by indexing: